samupicard/zebra_noise/README.md

 ```python
 noise = perlstim.Perl(xsize=400, ysize=100, tdur=60*2, xyscale=.5, tscale=.01, seed=0)
 ```

+See the function documentation for perlstim.Perl for more information about modifying the properties of the noise.

 Second, apply "filters" to the Perlin noise and save the resulting video.
 Filters include thresholds, sync squares in the corner, etc.  If using a filter with no arguments, just pass a string naming the filter.
 If using a filter with arguments, pass a tuple where the first element is the name of the filter as a string, and the remaining elements are the arguments.
 For example,